apiflask/apiflask/docs/intro.rst

 Overview
 ========

-APIFairy is a minimalistic API framework with the following goals:
+APIFairy is a minimalistic API framework for Flask with the following goals:

 - Give you a way to specify what the input arguments for each endpoint are, and automatically validate them for you.